 - Phase I involves paying off the current mortgage on the building—a cost of $367,000.
 We are happy to report that with generous donor support this was completed in early 2018!

-- Phase II of the project (Spring 2018) will focus on exterior improvements that are sorely needed.
-Most of the old storage barn will be removed.
+- Phase II of the project focused on exterior improvements that are sorely needed.
+Most of the old storage barn was removed.
 Improvements will be made to the remaining sections and to the outdoor classroom.
-Landscaping will focus on more green space and the reduction of long-term maintenance costs.
-A solar power array capable of generating 90-95% of our electrical needs will be installed.
+Landscaping is focused on more green space and the reduction of long-term maintenance costs.
+A solar power array capable of generating 90-95% of our electrical needs has also been installed.
+This phase will be completed in September 2018.

 Those visiting for learning and research purposes will have access to the schooners Inland Seas and Utopia, ISEA’s whaleboat, and science laboratory and equipment.
 Additionally, partnerships with local organizations such as Leo Creek Preserve, TART Trails, Sleeping Bear Dunes National Lakeshore, and many others will enhance the learning experience for those who use the biological station.
 ISEA has bicycles, standup paddleboards, and kayaks for the educational and/or recreational use of our participants.